deis/docs-v2/src/_includes/install-workflow.md

 $ helm install deis/workflow --namespace deis
 ```

+!!! important
+	if you're on Minikube or Vagrant, use
+	`helm install deis/workflow --namespace deis --set router.host_port.enabled=true` to allow the
+	router to bind to a host port.

 Helm will install a variety of Kubernetes resources in the `deis` namespace.
 Wait for the pods that Helm launched to be ready.
 Monitor their status by running: